wemake-services/meta/employees.md

 So, please note we do not care of:
 - How much you were paid on your last job;
+- Year of work experience, but we do care the experience itself;
 - What is an average compensation level for a developer in the region where you are based;
 - Where you are based;
 - Age, gender, or nationality.

 But we do care of:
 - your open source contribution;
+- your talks on conferences and meetups;
 - your presence and activity on StackOverflow;
 - your competency, and qualification.